-Slovenia: Alstom gets acceptance certificate after TPP Sostanj 6 starts commercial operation6.
-August 2015. / SEE Energy News
+Slovenia: Alstom gets acceptance certificate after TPP Sostanj 6 starts commercial operation, SEE Energy News

 Alstom has received the Provisional Acceptance Certificate (PAC) for the 600MW ultra-supercritical Unit 6 at Šoštanj power plant, in north-eastern Slovenia.
 The unit has now started commercial operation, generating approximately one third of Slovenia’s power production, thus allowing the country to ensure its energy independence.

 The new Unit 6 is Slovenia’s first power plant with ultra-supercritical equipment, achieving the highest possible efficiency using local fuel.
 Thanks to Alstom’s innovative technology, the plant has also an exceptional net efficiency rate of 43%.
 This high efficiency contributes to minimise environmental impact byreducing CO2 emissions by 20% compared to the existing units.
 In addition, SOx emissions are reduced by 55% and NOx emissions by 53%.

 “This project is a very good example of successful collaboration with our customer TEŠ and of efficient cooperation between many Alstom sites throughout Europe -says Jérôme Poupon, Šoštanj Project Director.
 With 600°C at 270 bars,Šoštanj Unit 6 will be the power plant with the highest supercritical steam parameters within Alstom’s installed base.”

 Alstom signed a contract with Termolektrarna Šoštanjd.o.o.
 (TEŠ), in 2008, to supply the complete power island of the new Šoštanj Unit 6, comprising the steam turbine, generator set, water-steam cycle, the boiler and the ALSPA distributed control system, which will also be added to the existing Šoštanj power plant units.